fteem/rubylogs/_posts/2015-06-16-rack-first-principles.md

 * the status - did the request fail, or was it ok
 * the headers - [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers){:target='_blank'}.
 Rarely mentioned, but they are great!
-* the body - the useful stuff that the server returns (usually a HTTP page or JSON paylod)
+* the body - the useful stuff that the server returns (usually a HTTP page or JSON payload)

 Makes sense, right?